Award for outstanding entrepreneurs who establish revolutionary technologies in the life sciences sector.

 The Story Behind the Award

-The award was initiated in 2024 to honor Andreas Strüngmann, M.D., and Thomas Strüngmann, Ph.D., who, through inspiring entrepreneurial achievements and visionary investments, have made a significant impact on the life sciences.
+The award was initiated in 2024 to honor Dr. Andreas Strüngmann and Dr. Thomas Strüngmann who, through inspiring entrepreneurial achievements and visionary investments, have made a significant impact on the life sciences.

-The twin brothers Andreas Strüngmann, M.D., and Thomas Strüngmann, Ph.D., are among the important entrepreneurs, visionaries and investors in the life science sector.
+The twin brothers Dr. Andreas Strüngmann and Dr. Thomas Strüngmann are among the most important entrepreneurs, visionaries, and investors in the life science sector.
 As the founders of Hexal, they achieved extraordinary entrepreneurial success.
-For more than 20 years, they have continued to repeat that success as entrepreneurial investors with their family office ATHOS, building and developing leading companies across the industry.
+For more than 20 years, they have continued to replicate that success as entrepreneurial investors with their family office ATHOS, building and developing leading companies across the industry.

 The Purpose